-As you begin to develop your broadband plan, you will need to gather information on broadband availability and use throughout your community.
-Use the guiding questions below to facilitate a conversation with different members of your community to learn about how broadband is used.
+As you begin to develop your plan, you will need to gather information on broadband availability and use throughout your community.
+Use the guiding questions below to facilitate a conversation with a wide and diverse range of members of your community to learn about how the Internet is used.

-GUIDING QUESTIONS a Is there an Internet Service Provider (ISP) that currently serves your area? ictur If so, do levels of service meet high-speed standards?
-Infrastructure Are the speed offerings uniform throughout the community?
-Infro If there is not an ISP that services your area, is the necessary infrastructure in place to deploy broadband?
-Where do people use the internet (e.g., home, work, community institutions), and what equipment do they use (e.g., home computer, smartphone, computer center)? otior • Do any of the above entities (e.g., community institutions) provide free internet access? qdof What proportion of community members have internet subscriptions? ' put Are internet service subscriptions considered affordable?
-Use and Adoption Do digital literacy (e.g., computer skills, internet browser skills, job search skills) trainings exist to help those unfamiliar with using the internet? • Where broadband access exists, do community members use it regularly?
+GUIDING QUESTIONS Infrastructure Is there an Internet Service Provider (ISP) that currently serves your area?
+If so, do levels of service meet high-speed standards?
+Are the speed offerings uniform throughout the community?
+If there is not an ISP that services your area, is there the necessary infrastructure in place to deploy broadband?
+Use and Adoption Where do people use the Internet (e.g., home, work, community institutions), and what equipment do they use (e.g., home computer, smartphone, computer center)?
+Do any of the above entities (e.g., community institutions) provide free Internet access?
+What proportion of community members have Internet subscriptions?
+Are Internet service subscriptions considered affordable?
+Do digital literacy (e.g., computer skills, Internet browser skills, job search skills) trainings exist to help those unfamiliar with using the Internet?
+Where high-speed Internet access exists, do community members use it regularly?
 If not, why not?

-You can track conversations and responses to these guiding questions by navigating to the Determine Your Priorities tab in the accompanying Tribal Broadband Plan template.
+You can track conversations and responses to these guiding questions by navigating to the Determine Your Priorities tab in the accompanying Local Government High-Speed Internet Plan template.

-Exploring the Data
+Exploring the Data -

-As you talk with community members and groups about their internet use, see where consistent pain points and service gaps emerge.
-Your broadband plan will want to address and prioritize these areas to promote meaningful and equitable access throughout the community.
-To learn more, your broadband team will also likely need to analyze broadband data to better understand the extent of coverage and current use and develop a plan that sets reasonable and attainable benchmarks on the road toward full broadband coverage.
+As you talk with community members and groups about their Internet use, see where consistent pain points and service gaps emerge.
+Your plan will want to address and prioritize these areas to promote meaningful and equitable Internet access throughout the community.
+To learn more, your team will also need to analyze broadband data to better understand the extent of coverage and current use and develop a plan that sets reasonable and attainable benchmarks on the road toward complete high-speed Internet coverage.
 In cases where data is limited or not available, draw on insights from discussions with community members or other community-based research to complement quantitative data you do have.